Teaching and Learning Lab:

 Your learning outcomes need to specific and relatively easy to measure:

-*As a result of this course you will develop problem solving skills (too general)
+*OVERLY GENERAL/VAGUE LEARNING OUTCOME: As a result of this course you will develop problem solving skills.

-*At the end of this course you will demonstrate the ability to evaluate and synthesize information from a variety of different sources to create a persuasive argument (measurable and precise)
+*MEASURABLE AND PRECISE LEARNING OUTCOME: At the end of this course you will demonstrate the ability to evaluate and synthesize information from a variety of different sources to create a persuasive argument.

 General Guidelines for an Inclusive Syllabus